CoderAcademy-MEL/bootstrap-best-practise-installing/README.md

     ```

 9. Try out some bootstrap like adding in a navbar, try to override it in your `main.scss` file, have fun 💅
-10. I follow the same approach as [what this guy did](https://gorails.com/episodes/how-to-use-bootstrap-with-webpack-and-rails)
+10. I followed the same approach as [what this guy did](https://gorails.com/episodes/how-to-use-bootstrap-with-webpack-and-rails)